 It seems like everyone has a story about how student loans are affecting their life.
 According to the Project on Student Debt, as of 2018, 65% of students graduated with student loans, with an average $29,200 balance.
 That’s a huge percentage of students that are taking on debt to attend school.

 In total, I’ve gotten myself into $81,000 in student loan debt — $23k for my undergraduate degree, and $58k for my graduate degree from NYU.

-One of the main things that I struggle with as I repay my massive student loans (currently $34k to go!) is the absurd interest rates on my graduate loans.
+One of the main things that I struggled with as I repay my massive student loans (currently paid off!) was the absurd interest rates on my graduate loans.

-While this is a fairly recent phenomenon and sounds like a magic solution to dump debt, student loan refinancing isn’t for everyone.
+While this sounds like a magic solution to dump debt, student loan refinancing isn’t for everyone.
 However, if it’s a good fit you could stand to save several thousand dollars.

-So, is student loan refinancing right for you?
+So, is a student loan refinance right for you?

 - good credit

 - debt to income ratio is good

 - have many different lenders and would like to consolidate to one and have lower interest